FarzeenKist/DEX-Witnet/readme.md

 3. The Celo plugin activated in Remix
 4. The Remix IDE
 5. The Metamask Extension Wallet
-6. A Metamask account with alfajores testnet tokens
+6. A Metamask account with Alfajores testnet cUSD and CELO tokens

 ## Smart Contract Development